lucasdbrown/industrial_network_template/docs/scripts.md

 ---
 <a id="rebuilding"></a>
 ## Rebuilding Services
 To rebuild a service or a Compose file, enter its name when prompted in **Part 2** of the script.
+You can also specify a non running service or compose.

 > [!NOTE] If making changes to the network, include `network` in your rebuild input.
 This ensures all dependent services are properly restarted.